IVSoftware/wpf-grid-conditional-styles/README.md

 Your specification is for _dynamic_ columns, which makes things more interesting.
-One way to meet your spec is by using `DataGridTemplateColumn` instead of `DataGridTextColumn` and that's how I would answer (the rest is details).
+One way to meet your spec is by using `DataGridTemplateColumn` instead of `DataGridTextColumn`.
+That's the short answer (the rest is details).

 ```
 var textBlockFactory = new FrameworkElementFactory(typeof(TextBlock));